 the Meinl Percussion Headliner Series HCAJ1NT is a great option for any percussionist looking to experiment with the cajon.

 Founded by Roland Meinl, Meinl has a great reputation for producing killer percussion instruments.
 The brand has been in operation since 1951, and while percussion quickly became their primary endeavor they actually produced a variety of wind instruments during their inception.
 However, following the introduction of their cymbals in 1952 the brand went on to focus almost exclusively on percussion instruments, crafting everything from chimes to cowbells.

-An interesting feature of this cajon is that it comes with adjustable top corners, which allows you to alter the distance between the playing surface and the body of the cajon.
-The purpose of this is that the distance between these two areas is what dictates the amount of percussive slap in your sound when you play corner hits, with a greater distance resulting in this element being more emphasized.
+It comes with adjustable top corners, which allows you to alter the distance between the playing surface and the body of the cajon, which dictates the amount of percussive slap in your sound when you play corner hits.

 The Meinl Percussion Headliner Series HCAJ1NT Cajon is a great value for any musician looking to add an affordable cajon to their collection of instruments.